Julia Farrugia Portelli

-Julia Farrugia Portelli is a Maltese politician, currently serving as Minister for Inclusion and Social Wellbeing since 2022.
+Julia Farrugia is a Maltese politician, currently serving as Minister for Inclusion and Social Wellbeing since 2022.

 Career

 She was elected from the 5th district at the 2017 general election on the Labour Party ticket, and served as Parliamentary Secretary for Reforms, Citizenship and Simplification of Administrative Processes at the Office of the Prime Minister between 9 June 2017 and 13 January 2020.
 As Parliamentary Secretary she was involved with reforms including: Human Trafficking, Constitutional Reform and Equal Representation in Parliament.

 In 2018, Farrugia Portelli was awarded the ‘Impactful Politics’ Awards from JCI Malta.
 She has successfully implemented the VOTE16 reform, where Malta is now one of two European Union Member states that have lowered their voting age to 16.
 With the election of Robert Abela as Prime Minister of Malta, Farrugia Portelli was appointed Minister for Tourism and Consumer Protection on 15 January 2020.
 Farrugia Portelli is a former journalist and anchor of a number of current affairs and investigative journalism programmes.
 She was also the first female editor of a Maltese newspaper.